vinhowe/piston/README.md

 # toy transformer

-Watch a toy model train in your browser
+Watch a toy model train, in your browser, with WebGPU.

 ## Attribution